 For construction and building renovations in Toronto, take note that training must include general and site-specific training to adequately equip employees.
 General training covers regulations, labels, symbols, and controlled products.
 Meanwhile, site-specific training includes education on how to work safely with those controlled products used in your particular workplace.
 This section of training also includes where and how to use personal protective gear and safety data sheets, and training for workplace-specific work procedures.

 Photo Credit: Christina Morillo | Pexels

 The onus is on the employer to develop a working WHMIS program.
-You can consult the health and safety committee or representative to identify potential hazards and develop procedures to help address the risks.
-Some of the employer’s responsibilities include:
+You can consult the health and safety committee or representative to identify potential hazards, carry out assessments, and develop procedures to help address the risks.
+Accordingly, if you would like to learn more about how to outsource your health and safety assessments, reaching out to a team of reputable professional consultants with experience providing health and safety support to businesses can be hugely beneficial.
+In addition, some of the employer’s other responsibilities include: